randa-mu/loops-2025-onlyswaps-workshop/README.md

    This command should output a big hex value.
 If it outputs just `0x`, then you've made a mistake somewhere.

 2. **Call your contract code**
 You can do this with the power of `cast` again.
 Run:
-`cast send $CONTRACT_ADDRESS "executeSwap()" --rpc-url $BASE_RPC_URL --private-key $PRIVATE_KEY`.
+`cast send --rpc-url $BASE_RPC_URL --private-key $PRIVATE_KEY  $CONTRACT_ADDRESS "executeSwap()"`

 If you've changed the function signature, you will need to change `"executeSwap()" to map your new parmeters`.

-2. **Check your balance on the destination chain**
+3. **Check the contract's balance on the destination chain**

-   `cast call $RUSD_ADDRESS "balanceOf(address)" $MY_ADDRESS --rpc-url $AVAX_RPC_URL`
+   `cast call $RUSD_ADDRESS "balanceOf(address)" $CONTRACT_ADDRESS --rpc-url $AVAX_RPC_URL`

    The output will be hex, so you can add a `| cast to-dec` if you'd like to see the decimal value.

-5. **Check the solver balance on the source chain**
+4. **Check the solver balance on the source chain**

    Currently Randamu is running the only solver, and its address is `0xeBF1B841eFF6D50d87d4022372Bc1191E781aB68`, so you can run:
    `cast call $RUSD_ADDRESS "balanceOf(address)" 0xeBF1B841eFF6D50d87d4022372Bc1191E781aB68 --rpc-url $BASE_RPC_URL`

+   You can also check [basescan](https://sepolia.basescan.org) and see some of the transactions from other participants!

+5. **Try your contract's status code**

+   If you implemented `hasFinishedExecuting` correctly, you should also be able to see when a swap has been executed.
+Use the following cast call to check your most recent swap:
+   `cast call $CONTRACT_ADDRESS "hasFinishedExecuting()" --rpc-url $BASE_RPC_URL`
+   If you did it correctly, you should see `0x0000000000000000000000000000000000000000000000000000000000000001`.

+## Spicier Extensions

+If this was all too easy, you could try some of the following:

+- Manage multiple request IDs in your contract

+We discussed request IDs in brief earlier, but it's worth trying out managing and using them for yourself.
+You may need to import extra structs to use them effectively.

+- Set the `recipientAddress` to a contract on the destination chain

+If you implement the `fallback` function, you might be able to implement spicy logic on token transfers.

+- Run your own solver

+Anyone can run a solver; Try spinning one up using the docker container or binary in the [solver repo](https://github.com/randa-mu/onlyswaps-solver).
+See if you can steal some of the swaps from the Randamu solver ;)

 ## Final Thoughts
-1. For frontend applications, you probably want to use [the javascript client](https://github.com/randa-mu/onlyswaps-js) instead.
+For frontend applications, you probably want to use [the javascript client](https://github.com/randa-mu/onlyswaps-js) instead.
 Its functionality is analogous to much of the functionality here, so your  new knowledge should cross over!

-1.

 ## Reminders to maintainer when versions update
 - update the dependency revision in the [foundry.toml](./foundry.toml)